5 Ways to Keep an Eye on an In-Home Caregiver

 You’ve probably heard this a million times: trust your gut.
 If something feels wrong, investigate further.
 Don’t dismiss your uneasiness as nothing or paranoia.

-A wrong feeling is a good enough reason to let someone go or to not hire them.
+A wrong feeling is a good enough reason to let someone go or not hire them.
 Your older adult’s well-being isn’t worth the risk.

-Your older adult is an important source of information.
+Your older adult is an essential source of information.
 Have casual conversations about how they feel things are going with the in-home caregiver.

 If anything they say sounds odd or suspicious, take it seriously and investigate further.

-4. Ask for a daily log
+4. Ask the in-home caregiver to keep a daily log

 Ask the caregiver to write a daily journal that briefly documents how they spent the day.